tokuda109/next-cookie/README.md

 # next-cookie

+:warning: Version 2 of this library will work only with Next.js 9.
+If you're using Next.js 6-8 you can use previous versions. :warning:

 Cookie serializer and deserializer library for [next.js](https://nextjs.org/).

 > This package is under development and API might change before v1 is released.